 Bassist/Producer/Ableton Certified Trainer

-Dan FreeMan (CØm1x) is a producer/bassist and music technologist based in Brooklyn, New York.
-Originally from Boston, Massachusetts, Freeman comes from a bi-cultural background: his mother is Nicaraguan and his father American, so he grew up exposed to a rich variety of music.
-He started training as a classical pianist at the age of four and switched to jazz bass at thirteen.
-After graduating from Harvard University, he came to New York to be a session bassist.
-As a bass player he has performed with such artists as Angelique Kidjo, and the B-52’s and throughout North America, South America, and Europe in venues ranging from Broadway pit orchestras to underground Brooklyn loft parties to Carnegie Hall.
+Dan was born in Boston and comes from a family of musicians from his mother’s native country of Nicaragua.
+After graduating Harvard College, he came to New York City to be a session bass player and performed with a variety of major label artists, DJs and Broadway pit orchestras throughout North America, South America, and Europe in venues ranging from underground Brooklyn loft parties to Carnegie Hall.
 He also played keyboards for the RCA Records’ rock group Stellastarr*.

 From his earliest days in New York City, Dan became involved in New York City’s underground live electronic music scene where he became fascinated with mixing live and digital instruments.
 In 2005, he did his first show using Ableton Live 3 with Virgin Records’ artist Xavier at Berghain (Berlin) and became so fascinated with the possibilities of the software that he formed Comandante Zero – an electro-funk digital art and music collective that performed with groups like the Brazilian Girls and the Juan Maclean at venues/festivals in NYC, LA, Latin America and Europe.
 In 2011, he became an Ableton Certified Trainer (he is now Certified in Ableton 8, 9 and 10) and joined the faculty at New York City’s Dubspot where he became the director of Dubspot International and launched electronic music production programs globally.